 Mary Brindle is a Canadian Health Systems researcher and runs a quality and safety research platform at The University of Calgary.
 She was a visiting scholar at Ariadne Labs and member of the Safe Surgery research group.
 She continues to collaborate closely with Ariadne, working to develop a pediatric-specific surgical checklist in partnership with the Pediatric Surgical Chiefs of Canada.
 Dr. Brindle is working with the surgical safety group to re-examine the performance of the surgical safety checklist in high-income countries to determine aspects that may need to be updated for best performance including an exploration of how debriefing can be used to improve system function within high performing environments.

-Robyn Churchill provides strategic guidance to Clinton Health Access Initiative’s MNH, FP, and HRH initiatives in multiple countries, in order to strengthen national health care systems.
-She is collaborating with Ariadne Labs Safe Childbirth Checklist team on a Zambian pilot program, integrating the Safe Childbirth Checklist into a systems mentoring program in rural health facilities.
+Robyn Churchill provides strategic guidance to Clinton Health Access Initiative’s SRMNH, and HRH initiatives in multiple countries.
+She collaborated with Ariadne Labs Safe Childbirth Checklist team on a Zambian pilot program, integrating the Safe Childbirth Checklist into a systems mentoring program in rural health facilities.
 The program successfully demonstrated improved systems function (supplies, documentation and appropriate clinical behaviors) after mentoring on systems processes as well as checklist use.
 The Zambian Ministry of Health is now planning to scale up the Safe Childbirth Checklist across a full province.

 Jonathan Clarke’s research centers on the application of network analysis to high-dimensional routinely collected health care data.
 He investigates the interdependence of health care providers and predicts the safety and equity implications of changes in the structure and funding of health systems.
 He aims to understand the relationship between hospitals and communities, and in doing so facilitate the delivery of high quality specialist care at a local level.

 Alex Hannenberg plays a key role in the Safe Surgery Program at Ariadne Labs.
-He has been co-investigator on a project seeking to create a toolkit to accelerate dissemination and effective implementation of operating room crisis checklists and is principal investigator on a Spark project designing new, more accessible approaches to team training.
+He has been co-investigator on a project designing a toolkit to improve implementation of operating room crisis checklists and is principal investigator on a Spark project designing new, more accessible approaches to team training.
 Dr. Hannenberg is a past president of the American Society of Anesthesiologists where he led the development of physician quality measures in anesthesiology and critical care for the American Medical Association Physician Consortium for Performance Improvement.

 Lisa Hirschhorn is an expert in implementation and improvement science methods which she uses to study and improve implementation of interventions targeting inequities in quality and outcomes of care.
 Prior to her moving to Northwestern she ed the Implementation and improvement Platform at Ariadne Labs working across the programs including BetterBirth, Safe Surgery and Serious Illness.
 She continues to work with the PHC team at Ariadne Labs to develop better measurement and improvement in primary care in low and middle income countries.
 Her other current work includes monitoring and evaluation and studying interventions to improve access, utilization, quality and outcomes of prevention and care in the United States and internationally including Rwanda, Liberia and Kenya.

 Hakim Lakhani is the Director of Process Improvement at Dana-Farber Cancer Institute.
 He is an Industrial and Management Engineer with a focus on health systems improvement.
 Mr. Lakhani is passionate about quality and process improvement in health care and has worked in Canada and the US, in the areas of strategy development and implementation, quality and process improvement and analytics and reporting.
 Mr. Lakhani has worked in acute care academic health sciences centers, rehabilitation, long term care, outpatient and community care, government agencies as well as in management consulting organizations.
 At Dana-Farber Cancer Institute, he is leading the team focusing on Systems Improvement through the application of System Safety, Human Factors, and Process Improvement principles.
 Mr. Lakhani is passionate about application of systems engineering, analytics, and human factors approaches to solve patient safety and efficiency problems within health care organizations.